sodascience/kansenkaart_preprocessing/COMPONENTS.md

 ## 4. Post-processing
-In the post-processing component, we select variables from the cohort datasets that are relevant for the estimates.
+In the post-processing component, we select variables from the cohort data sets that are relevant for the estimates.